Tacoma Rainiers Game Notes - at Las Vegas

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880 AM

-THE RAINIERS: Could not hold their 3-0 lead after the top of the sixth inning, falling 7-5 to Las Vegas on Wednesday night...Dominic Canzone and Austin Shenton each doubled in the second inning to drive in the first Tacoma run, followed by a Nick Dunn RBI single, bringing in Shenton to make it 2-0...Canzone added to the lead with a solo home run in the sixth inning, giving the Rainiers a 3-0 lead...Blas Castano did not allow a run through the first 5.0 innings of his start, but gave up a leadoff single in the sixth inning that eventually scored on a CJ Alexander three-run home run to tie the game...Castano was charged with just the one run over 5.0+ innings...the Rainiers manufactured a pair of runs in the seventh, with runs scoring on fielder's choices from Harry Ford and Tyler Locklear, giving Tacoma a 5-3 lead...the Aviators took the lead in the bottom of the seventh, recording three-straight hits with one out, which all came around to score...Las Vegas plated an insurance run in the eighth, as Colby Thomas hit an RBI single to make it 7-5.
+THE RAINIERS: Dropped their fifth-straight game, falling 10-3 in Las Vegas on Thursday night...the Aviators led 5-0 after six innings, plating a run in the first and third innings, scoring two in the fifth and one more in the sixth...Tacoma scored its first runs in the seventh inning as Jacob Nottingham walked, followed by singles from Colin Davis and Jack Lopez, which led to a two-out, two-run base hit by Spencer Packard, that made it 5-2...in the eighth inning, Austin Shenton homered for the third time in four games, which cut the deficit to 5-3...in the bottom of the eighth, though, Las Vegas put up five runs to take a 10-3 lead that they would take to the finish, taking the first three games of the series.

+STUCK IN A FRAZE: RHP Nick Fraze will make his Rainiers debut tonight in Las Vegas...Fraze opened the season with Double-A Arkansas...in four starts, he went 0-1 with a 4.22 ERA, allowing five runs on nine hits in 10.2 innings, walking four and striking out 11...originally drafted by Toronto in the 22nd round of the 2019 MLB First-Year Player Draft, Fraze pitched four seasons in the Blue Jays system, reaching Triple-A Buffalo in 2023 and 2024...last season, between Double-A New Hampshire and Buffalo, Fraze made 34 appearances (eight starts), going 1-4 with a 4.03 ERA (76.0 IP/34 ER), walking 26 and striking out 70, holding opponents to a .228 average.

-KEEPING IT ON THE GROUND: Rainiers pitchers have kept the ball on the ground better than any other Triple-A team, sporting a Triple-A best 1.38 ground out/air out ratio...the 290 outs the Rainiers have gotten on the ground are the most in the circuit, 22 more than the next-closest team (El Paso - 268)...as a result, the Rainiers also have allowed 19 home runs this year, the fewest in the PCL and one short of the fewest in Triple-A (Iowa/Toledo - 18)...the Rainiers have allowed more than one home run in a game just twice in the 29 games they've played...the 34 runs allowed by the Rainiers from home runs are tied for the fewest in the PCL (with Oklahoma City).
+KEEPING IT ON THE GROUND: Rainiers pitchers have kept the ball on the ground better than any other Triple-A team, sporting a Triple-A best 1.35 ground out/air out ratio...the 298 outs the Rainiers have gotten on the ground are the most in the circuit, 25 more than the next-closest team (El Paso - 273)...as a result, the Rainiers also have allowed 20 home runs this year, the fewest in the PCL and one short of the fewest in Triple-A (Toledo - 18)...the Rainiers have allowed more than one home run in a game just twice in the 30 games they've played...the 35 runs allowed by the Rainiers from home runs are the second-fewest in the PCL (Oklahoma City - 34).

-LOCKLEAR IS LOCKED IN: In his last 16 games, Tyler Locklear has hit .349 (22x63) with eight doubles and a home run, driving in 13 runs...his 22 hits in that time are tied for the third-most in the Pacific Coast League...Locklear has also been getting it done in two-strike counts, hitting .306 (15x49) with two strikes...his 15 hits with two strikes are tied for the fifth-most in minor league baseball...seven of Locklear's 11 doubles have come with two strikes...Locklear's eight extra-base hits with two strikes are tied for the most in minor league baseball.
+LOCKLEAR IS LOCKED IN: In his last 17 games, Tyler Locklear has hit .343 (23x67) with eight doubles and a home run, driving in 13 runs...his 23 hits in that time are tied for the fourth-most in the Pacific Coast League...Locklear has also been getting it done in two-strike counts, hitting .306 (15x49) with two strikes...his 15 hits with two strikes are tied for the seventh-most in minor league baseball...seven of Locklear's 11 doubles have come with two strikes...Locklear's eight extra-base hits with two strikes are tied for the most in minor league baseball.

 SAY HELLO TO OUR NEW FRIENDS: Among a handful of roster moves made by Tacoma on Tuesday, there were two new players added to the roster: RHP Nick Fraze and RHP Bryan Shaw...Fraze was transferred to Tacoma from Double-A Arkansas, where he made four starts, going 0-1 with a 4.22 ERA, allowing five runs on nine hits in 10.2 innings, walking four and striking out 11...Shaw comes to Tacoma after signing a minor league contract with Seattle...he opened the 2025 season with Triple-A Louisville (CIN), where he made four relief appearances, going 0-0 with a 27.00 ERA, allowing eight runs (five earned) on six hits in 1.2 innings, walking four and striking out one....the Rainiers also added INF Nik McClaughry from the ACL Mariners on Wednesday...McClaughry has yet to appear in a game this season, after hitting .149 with 10 doubles, two triples and a home run in 83 games with High-A Fort Wayne in 2024.